Robert Lowell: Political engagement

 Lowell was a conscientious objector during World War II and served several months at the federal prison in Danbury, Connecticut.
 He explained his decision not to serve in World War II in a letter addressed to President Franklin Roosevelt on September 7, 1943, stating, "Dear Mr President: I very much regret that I must refuse the opportunity you offer me in your communication of August 6, 1943 for service in the Armed Force."
 He explained that after the bombing at Pearl Harbor, he was prepared to fight in the war until he read about the American terms of unconditional surrender that he feared would lead to the "permanent destruction of Germany and Japan."
 Before Lowell was transferred to the prison in Connecticut, he was held in a prison in New York City that he later wrote about in the poem "Memories of West Street and Lepke" in his book Life Studies, inspired by a prison encounter with notorious gangster Lepke Buchalter.

 While at Yaddo in 1949 Lowell became involved in the Red Scare and accused then director, Elizabeth Ames, of harboring communists and being romantically involved with another resident, Agnes Smedley.
 If Ames were not fired immediately, Lowell vowed to "blacken the name of Yaddo as widely as possible" using his connections in the literary sphere and Washington.
-The Yaddo board voted to drop all charges against Ames.
+Lowell, with the support of fellow artists in residence Flannery O'Connor, Elizabeth Hardwick (writer), and Edward Maisel, swayed the Yaddo's board to hold an emergency meeting interrogating Ames.
+The board ultimately voted a month after the meeting to drop all charges against Ames.